wincentbalin/pytesstrain/README.md

 The subpackage `tesseract` simply imports the package `pytesseract`.
 The subpackage `text2image` imitates the former one, but for the `text2image` tool instead of `tesseract`.

-The subpackage `metrics` contains implementation of metrics, such as CER and WER.
+The subpackage `metrics` contains implementation of evaluation metrics, such as CER and WER.
 The subpackage `utils` has often-used, miscellaneous functions and the subpackage `ambigs` contains ambiguity processing functions.

 Finally, the subpackage `cli` contains the console scripts.